isomerpages/isomerpages-govtech/media/media-releases/_posts/2023-05-24-Government-projected-to-spend-on ICT-in-FY23.md

 <br> The Government will spend an estimated $3.3 billion on info-communications technology (ICT) this year<sup>[1]</sup>, building on past years’ investments to modernise its digital infrastructure and develop better services for citizens, businesses, and public officers.
 In total, the Government has invested about $16 billion in ICT over the last five years.

+<br><sup>[1]</sup> Projected ICT spending was $3.8 billion in both FY22 and FY21.
+Past efforts to aggregate demand for ICT services through bulk tenders, and to modernise the Government’s backend ICT infrastructure through the cloud, have resulted in cost savings.

 ---

 ### **More systems to be developed on Government Commercial Cloud**